nss-cohort-37/Trestlebridge-Red-Jaguars/README.md

 ### Seed Purchase Menu

 If the user chooses 3 from the main menu, then she should see the following menu, with the plants listed in alphabetical order.
+You purchase enough seeds for an entire row at a time.

 ```sh
 1. Sesame